In this add-on, you will program confetti,

-To fix this, add a "wait" block under the "turn" block, and adjust the value.
+To fix this, add a wait block under the turn block

 This example uses 0.1 seconds.

-Click to test again.
+Click again to test.

-the original falling object sprite is not moving -- only
+the original falling object sprite is not moving.

-the clones are.
+Only the clones are.

-To fix this, add a "hide" block under the "when flag clicked" block.
+To fix this, add a hide block

 Click the flag to test.

-Now, the clones show but the sprite itself is hidden.
+Now the clones show, but the sprite itself is hidden.

-Now, it's your turn.
+Now it's your turn.

 and set its ghost effect.

-Make the sprite start at a random point at the top of the stage, then fall to a random point near the bottom of the stage.
+Make the sprite start at a random point

+then fall to a random point near the bottom of the stage.